 physical wellness.
-Not being sick, eating a healthy diet, being physically fit, and taking steps to avoid injuries.
+Not being sick, eating a healthy diet, being physically fit, getting enough sleep, and taking steps to avoid injuries.

 product placement.
 When food marketers pay TV and movie producers to put a product in their show.

 social wellness.
 Building healthy relationships with family and friends and working to improve the world.